gianluca-nitti/mx3000control/DEVLOG.md

-* In the mouse configuration program, go to the *Color control* tab and select a color, then take note of it's RGB value (the software doesn't show the values, so I used [`grabc`](https://www.muquit.com/muquit/software/grabc/grabc.html) on the Linux host to grab the color shown in the software from the Virtualbox window); for example, the color I chose (orange) is #ff6b01
+* In the mouse configuration program, go to the *Color control* tab and select a color, then take note of it's RGB value (the software doesn't show the values, so I used [`grabc`](https://www.muquit.com/muquit/software/grabc/grabc.html) on the Linux host to grab the color shown in the software from the VirtualBox window); for example, the color I chose (orange) is #ff6b01
 * At the Windows command prompt:
 ```
 C:\Users\test\Desktop>powershell ./record.ps1 E:\mouse-ff6b01